Call or text (+63) 998.576.4645

 8. Cost of Living in the Philippines

-RELATED: Cost of Living in the Philippines–Roxas, Capiz
+RELATED: Cost of Living in Roxas, City

 Roxas City at Night